 Recognizing individually and responding in common to the obligations of the DRPC, the Danube countries have established the International Commission for the Protection of the Danube River to strengthen regional cooperation.
 It is the institutional frame not only for pollution control and the protection of water bodies but it also sets a common platform for sustainable use of ecological resources and coherent and integrated river basin management.
+The Commission has created several Expert Groups to strengthen the proactive participation of all Contracting Parties and associated countries in the design and implementation of joint measures for pollution reduction.

-Commission The has created Groups Expert several proactive strengthen the participation of all Contracting Parties and associated countries in the design and implementation of joint measures for pollution reduction, including nutrients, and water management.
+including nutrients, and water management.